 CEO Steve Huffman proclaims that Reddit is the front page of the internet.
-As of 2017, the company had 542 million monthly visitors (250 million unique users) and an average of 50,000 active communities.
-Ranked as the fourth most visited website in U.S. and ninth most visited website in the world, Reddit, after its recent round of funding, is valued at $1.8 Billion.
+As of 2017, the company had 542 million monthly visitors (330 million unique users) and an average of 150,000 active subreddits.
+Ranked as the fourth most visited website in the U.S. and ninth most visited website in the world, Reddit, after its recent round of funding, is valued at $3 Billion.

 Reddit is a social discussion forum, a news aggregation site, and an online content rating platform which gained popularity in 2008.
 The company was founded by Steve Huffman and Alexis Ohanian in 2005 who were roommates from the University of Virginia with majors in Computer science and commerce respectively.
 Reddit became a subsidiary of Advance Publications; a US-based Media Company, in September 2011.
 A year later, Reddit became an independent organization, with Advance as its largest shareholder.

 According to the founders, Reddit is a source of everything that’s new and popular on the web.
 It’s a community of millions of other category specific communities where people post, discuss and vote on basically everything that’s interesting in the world.

 The name Reddit is a portmanteau of read and it which was chosen to signify the phrase ‘I already read it on Reddit’, which is actually the truth as Reddit acts as the gateway of interesting stuff to the internet.